openstack-archive/interop/doc/source/process/CoreCriteria.rst

 :System: the capability integrates with other parts of OpenStack

-These categories summarize critical values that we want in OpenStack and so make sense to be the primary factors used when we select DefCore capabilities.
+These categories summarize critical values that we want in OpenStack and so make sense to be the primary factors used when we select required Capabilities.
-While we strive to make the DefCore process objective and quantitive, we must recognize that these choices drive community behavior.
+While we strive to make the process objective and quantitive, we must recognize that these choices drive community behavior.

 .. figure:: ../images/Defcore_capabilities_criteria.png